varigence/docs/bimlflex/user-guide/upgrading-bimlflex-through-bimlstudio.md

 1. Update the template Bundle version that is used for new projects
 1. Update the Bundle file that is used for the current project
 1. Update the BimlFlex metadata database used by the current project
 1. Update the BimlCatalog orchestration and auditing database used by the current project
+1. Update the BimlFlex SSIS Custom Components if the release notes include an update to the components.

 Once the project has identified that a new version is available online the following dialog is displayed: